Portuguese Red List: Vulnerable (VU).

 Portuguese Red List: Endangered (EN).

-The allis shad is a pelagic species that feeds on plankton.
+The allis shad is a pelagic species that occupies the water column during its period in marine habitat and feeds on plankton.
 The adults stop feeding during the spawning migration, which begins in February and lasts until June, taking place in shallow waters over gravel substrate.
 Allis shad are predominantly semelparous.
 Downstream migration to the estuaries occurs in the autumn and the juveniles enter oceanic waters before completing their first year of life.
-Occurs in the Minho, Lima, Vouga, Mondego, Tagus and Guadiana river basins.
+This species occurs in the Minho, Lima, Cávado, Douro, Vouga, Mondego, Tejo and Guadiana river basins.
 The main threats to the allis shad are the loss of river continuity that prevent the fish to reach spawning and/or feeding areas, alongside with overfishing.

 Portuguese Red List: Vulnerable (VU)

-The twaite shad is a pelagic species that feeds on plankton but may feed on small fishes.
+The twaite shad is a pelagic species that feeds on plankton but may occasionally feed on smaller fishes.
 Unlike the allis shad, this is a predominantly iteroparous species (reproduction occurs several times in life).
-The adults stop feeding during the spawning migration, which takes place between February and the beginning of summer, with juveniles migrating towards the sea in the autumn.
-The twaite shad occurs in the Minho, Lima, Vouga, Mondego, Tagus, Sado, Mira and Guadiana river basins.
-The main threats to this species are the loss of river continuity that prevent the fish to reach spawning and/or feeding areas, alongside with overfishing.
+The preferred spawning habitat also differs, as the twaite shad remains downstream, in the lower section of rivers.
+Adults stop feeding during spawning migration, which takes place between February and the beginning of summer, with juveniles migrating towards the sea in the autumn.
+Twaite shad occurs in the Minho, Lima, Cávado, Douro, Vouga, Mondego, Tejo, Sado, Mira and Guadiana river basins.
+The main threats to this species are the loss of longitudinal connectivity within river basins that prevents fish to reach spawning and/or feeding areas, alongside with overfishing.